AnthonyGachuru/ds-notebook/README.md

 # Data Science Crib Sheet

-A set of quick theoretical and practical references notes for different algorithms.
+A set of quick theoretical and practical references notes for algorithms and other Data Science stuff.